Extinction (neurology): Auditory extinction

 Auditory extinction is the failure to hear simultaneous stimuli on the left and right sides.
 This extinction is also caused by brain damage on one side of the brain where awareness is lost on the contralesional side.
-Affected people report the presence of side specific phonemes, albeit extinguishing them at the same time.
-This points to the fact that auditory extinction, like other forms of extinction, is more about acknowledging a stimulus in the contralesional side than about the actual sensing of the stimulus.
+Affected people report the presence of side-specific phonemes, albeit extinguishing them at the same time.
+This indicates that auditory extinction, like other forms of extinction, is more about acknowledging a stimulus in the contralesional side than it is about the actual sensing of the stimulus.

-Just like other forms of extinction, auditory extinction is caused by brain damage resulting in lesions to one side of the parietal lobe.
-Auditory extinction appears to be a rather common phenomenon in the acute state of a vascular disease.
-The acute state of the vascular disease usually leads to neglect which then in turn leads to the auditory extinction.
-The number of lesions causes an additive effect when occurring in combination with a recent damage.

-When it comes to treating and recognizing the occurrence of auditory extinction most sound can still be perceived with the other ear.
-The nature of sound, which possess directionality but still fills space, makes it more amenable to misattribution of source location.
-This is called the ‘prior entry’ effect.
-This is when a stimulus occurring at an attended location receives privileged access to awareness relative to one occurring at an unattended location.
+When it comes to treating and recognizing the occurrence of auditory extinction, most sound can still be perceived with the other ear.
+By nature, sound possesses directionality but still fills space, and these qualities make it more amenable to misattribution of source location.
+This is called the 'prior entry' effect: when a stimulus occurring at an attended location receives privileged access to awareness relative to one occurring at an unattended location.

-Chemical extinction

-Little is known on the side of occurrence of unilateral extinction or neglect for sensory modalities, which are traditionally thought to project to the brain in a predominantly uncrossed fashion, such as olfaction and taste.
-To date, only a limited number of investigations concerning the suppression of (or competition among) spatial information processed through the so-called chemical senses have been reported.
-A number of various different reasons may account for this lack of research.
-First, the distinction between pure chemical versus somatosensory information is often problematic.
-Second, it is widely assumed that olfaction and taste are senses that are not specialized for conveying spatial information.